Youth vote an unpredictable factor in UK election

 "Turnout has been rising for those under 30 since 2010, and there is no reason to expect this to change, especially given the high stakes of this election with respect to Brexit," said Dr Shorrocks.

-In 2017, almost 54 per cent of 18- to 24-year-olds voted, compared to just 38 per cent at the previous election in 2015, according to pollsters Ipsos MORI.
+In 2017, almost 54 per cent of 18-to 24-year-olds voted, compared with just 38 per cent at the previous election in 2015, according to pollster Ipsos Mori.

-The older the voter, the more likely they are to vote.
+The older the voter, the more likely he is to vote.
 Some 71 per cent of the over-65s voted in 2017.

 SOCIAL BACKGROUND

-A student at the elite Oxford or Cambridge universities is likely to vote in the same way as youngsters without further education working in their first job.
+A student at the elite Oxford or Cambridge university is likely to vote in the same way as youngsters without further education working in their first job.

 According to YouGov, voters split roughly in the same numbers regardless of their socio-economic grade.